 I am a classical scholar, academic and author.
 My interest in Classics was inspired by a visit to Greece and Turkey many years ago.
 I stood on a hill among the ruins of Troy and read a passage of Homer’s Iliad.
 I will never forget the beauty and power of reading that epic poem amidst the dry whispering grasses and high stone walls.

-After many years of study, research and teaching, I now enjoy teaching the Ancient Greek language, writing scholarly articles and books, and sharing my discoveries and my enthusiasm for the ancient world with you, my readers.
-Enjoy.
-I look forward to reading and responding to your comments.
+After many years of study, I now enjoy teaching the ancient Greek language, writing scholarly articles and books, and sharing my discoveries and my enthusiasm for the ancient world.
+I hope you enjoy the blog!

 Dr Sonia Pertsinidis